igjp-sample/IgcGridSample-KM/ReadMe.md

 - [x] Q6.
 Achieving a master/detail view similar to below:<br>**=> We have master-detail function on our grid, in the sample, I implemented our tab control and chart control into master-detail view, it means you can do whatever you want inside a master-detail view.**

-- [ ] Q7.
-Exporting to excel using custom data transforms (i.e turning $1,234 into 1234), or a composite field like “AUD 1,234” into 2 columns “AUD” and “1234”.
+- [x] Q7.
+Exporting to excel using custom data transforms (i.e turning $1,234 into 1234), or a composite field like “AUD 1,234” into 2 columns “AUD” and “1234”.:<br>**=> There are several way to achive this.
+In order to do with #2 and #3, ExcelLibrary will be used to generate Excel files from the data, rather than the grid's built-in export function.**

-- [ ] Q8.
-Exporting to excel including cell templating (i.e. red cell on screen becomes red cell in excel)
+    1. By using cell template, it is possible to change only the format of the data when displayed on the grid, without changing the data itself.
+You can see that the dollar mark in the UnitPrice column are not included when you export from the Export button in the upper right corner on sample.
+    2. Prepare a template Excel file for output and use ExcelLibrary to pour data into the template Excel file, which will reflect the predefined format in the template Excel file.
+You can see what is done by clicking "to xls(1)" button on sample.
+You can also check here is the template excel file.
+    3. Instead of using a template as in Method #2, converting values as you want and placing to sheet by writing the code.
+You can click "to xls(2)" button to see ShipperName data will be separated by blank space and will be placed column 1 and 2 on excel.

+- [x] Q8.
+Exporting to excel including cell templating (i.e. red cell on screen becomes red cell in excel):<br>**=> This is also can be by using ExcelLibary.
+It is possible to get the cell style by accessing each cell then reflect it to cells on excel, however since that is redundant, I would recommend defining your own style that determines the value when writing the value to the cell and applies it when needed.
+You can see clicking "to xls(2)" that the value of UnitPrice column chages the background color to red if the value is higher than 20000.**

 ## How to run